mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 1. We know that all data is a reductive construction
 2. We also worry a lot about creating data that's clean and usable enough to share, which would seem to imply we've already compromised on point 1.

-The reason I leaned on the word "tidy" of course, partly from Marie Kondo's _Tidying Up_, newly popularized in the United States from the Netflix special last year.
+I leaned on the word "tidy" in part due to Marie Kondo's _Tidying Up_, newly popularized in the United States from the Netflix special last year.
 Marie Kondo's tidiness is not an absolute, but instead contextual.
 In _your_ home, what matters most?
 Answering that question isn't a prerequisite to starting to tidy - it's an ongoing discovery that happens during the process of tidying.

-This was the way I wanted to train my students to approach the task humanities data tidying.
+This was the way I wanted to train my students to approach humanities data tidying.
 There's a really artificial construct in a lot of intro DH advice that constantly reminds students to "figure out your research question before you blindly start using network graphs" or whatever.
-I get where that's coming from, but we all know that "the research question" isn't something that appears fully formed like Minerva emerging from your Zeus-like skull.
-It's something that takes months of toying around to even start to articulate.
+I get where that's coming from, but we all know that "the research question" isn't something that appears fully formed like Athena emerging from your Zeus-like skull.
+It's something that takes months of toying around in primary and secondary sources for you to even start to articulate.

-So like tying to train your ability to sense "joy" in your personal belongings, I hoped to help our students hone their sense of what data will be most important for them to collect from their sources in order to get to their larger goals.
-And that we would do this knowing that we might not yet be able to definitively say that our project will involve text analysis versus parsing time series data.
+So like tying to train your ability to sense "joy" in your personal belongings, I hoped to help our students hone their sense of what data will be most important for them to generate from their sources in order to get to their larger goals.
+And that we would do this knowing that we might not yet be able to definitively say that our project will involve text analysis versus parsing time series data versus making a network graph versus just counting some records in a bar graph.

 ## Annotated Readings and Lessons

 Although the course got cancelled well before I could pull together the full lesson plan, I'd like to give the general outline of the syllabus.
-My planned structure was a daily mix of hands-on work with some sample sources and accessible tools, followed by discussion about a reading or two where we'd try to bring the morning's practice into conversation with more theoretical discussions about structuring data.
-Given that this planning got suspended early on, some of these sections are more complete while others are more sketchy.
+My planned structure was a daily mix of hands-on work with some sample sources and accessible tools, followed by discussion about a reading or two where we'd try to bring the morning's practice into conversation with theoretical discussions in humanities and information science literature.
+Given that this planning got suspended early on, some of these sections are more complete, while others are more sketchy.

 ### What is tidying?

-I love to start out with [Palladio](https://hdlab.stanford.edu/palladio/) because it is designed to draw your attention to oddities in the construction of your data, more so than to be the primary tool that leads you to a publication-ready visualization.
+I love to start out with [Palladio](https://hdlab.stanford.edu/palladio/) because it is designed to draw your attention to oddities in the construction of your data, more so than to be a full-featured tool that leads you to a publication-ready visualization.

-[In my tutorial for Palladio](https://matthewlincoln.net/mapping-knoedler-palladio/), I use an extract of data from the Knoedler Archive held by the Getty Research Institute because
+[In my tutorial for Palladio](https://matthewlincoln.net/mapping-knoedler-palladio/), I use an extract of data from the Knoedler Archive held by the Getty Research Institute because:

 1. It has categorical and numeric data, coordinates, dates, and network relationships: everything we need to get a feel for Palladio's possibilities
 2. It promises to hold insights into the history of the art market in New York City - about genres, prices, relationships between buyers and sellers, or locations of collectors over time...